erdnaxe/Arduino_BrushlessServo/README.txt

 = Brushless Servo Library for Arduino =

-This is a library to control brushless DC motors via H-briges as servomotors.
+This is a library to control brushless motors as servomotors without an ESC.

 Please see the reference here : http://erdnaxe.github.io/brushlessservo-library/